Rikue29/trustbites/DASHBOARD_API_DOCS.md

-# TrustBites Dashboard API Documentation
+# TrustBites API Documentation

 ## Overview
-The TrustBites Dashboard APIs provide comprehensive analytics and insights for business owners to monitor their restaurant reviews and detect fake reviews.
+The TrustBites APIs provide comprehensive analytics, restaurant search, and real-time review fetching capabilities for the hackathon project.

 All APIs return JSON responses with the following structure:
 ```json